-- 15.1 If a team wishes to lodge a protest at the end of a match or at the end of a stand-alone shootout competition the Team Manager must: - a declare the intention to do so immediately in writing directly below their signature when signing the Match Report or Shoot-out Competition form; - b produce in addition in writing the grounds of the protest and must hand that document to the Technical Officer on duty within 30 (thirty) minutes of the completion of the match or stand-alone shoot-out competition; - deposit in addition five hundred Euros (€500) (or equivalent in freely convertible currency) with the written protest. - 15.2 If a protest is made, the Technical Officer on duty must immediately notify the Tournament Director. - 15.3 Notwithstanding the provisions of this Regulation, a protest from a decision of an Umpire or Video Umpire during a match may not be made to or considered by the Tournament Director. - 15.4 A team may protest to the Tournament Director about any other decision of the Tournament Director or application of these Regulations.
-In this case the Team Manager must: - a produce in writing the grounds of the protest and must hand that document to the Tournament Director within thirty (30) minutes of the publication or other communication on which the protest is based; - b deposit five hundred Euros (€500) (or equivalent in freely convertible currency) with the written protest. - 15.5 The Tournament Director must make a decision and publish it within two hours from the submission of a protest; if possible, the Tournament Director should also orally notify the decision to the Team Manager concerned immediately after making the decision. - 15.6 The Team Manager must make arrangements with the Tournament Director to be available so that the Tournament Director can give their decision from the protest to the Team Manager. - 15.7 Failure to comply with any part of this Regulation will result in dismissal of the protest
+- 14.1 If a team wishes to lodge a protest at the end of a match or at the end of a stand-alone shootout competition the Team Manager must: - a declare the intention to do so immediately in writing directly below his / her signature when signing the Match Report or shoot-out competition form; - b produce in addition in writing the grounds of the protest and must hand that document to the Technical Officer on duty within 30 (thirty) minutes of the completion of the match or Shoot-out Competition; - deposit in addition five hundred Euros (€500) (or equivalent in freely convertible currency) with the written protest. - 14.2 If a protest is made, the Technical Officer on duty must immediately notify the Tournament Director. - 14.3 Notwithstanding the provisions of this Regulation, a protest from a decision of an umpire during a match may not be made to or considered by the Tournament Director. - 14.4 A team may protest to the Tournament Director about any other decision of the Tournament Director or application of these Regulations.
+In this case the Team Manager must: - a produce in writing the grounds of the protest and must hand that document to the Tournament Director within thirty (30) minutes of the publication or other communication on which the protest is based; - b deposit five hundred Euros (€500) (or equivalent in freely convertible currency) with the written protest. - 14.5 The Tournament Director must make a decision and publish it within two hours from the submission of a protest, save for protests relating to the nationality or age of a player where further time is required in order to properly investigate the protest (in which case the Tournament Director must make a decision and publish it as soon as reasonably possible); if possible, the Tournament Director should also orally notify the decision to the Team Manager concerned immediately after making the decision. - 14.6 The Team Manager must make arrangements with the Tournament Director to be available so that the Tournament Director can give their decision from the protest to the Team Manager. - 14.7 Failure to comply with any part of this Regulation will result in dismissal of the protest - 14.8 The deposit may be refunded in whole or in part if the protest is allowed, at the discretion of the FIH Executive Board, who will consider the matter at an appropriate time after the match or the event.

-- 15.8 The deposit will be returned if the protest is either dismissed or allowed.
-The deposit will be forfeited to the FIH if the protest is not allowed but the FIH Executive Board may subsequently decide to return all or part of the deposit. - 15.9 If a team involved in a protest wishes to appeal the decision of the Tournament Director resulting from any protest under these Regulations, the Team Manager(s) must give written notice to the Tournament Director within sixty (60) minutes after the Tournament Director's decision is published.
-If no such appeal is lodged, the decision of the Tournament Director is final. - 15.10 If an appeal is lodged, the Tournament Director must immediately inform the FIH Representative.
-If there is not an FIH Representative, the Tournament Director must immediately inform the FIH Chief Executive Officer.
-Any appeal will be conducted in accordance with the provisions of these Regulations.
+- 14.9 If a team involved in a protest wishes to appeal the decision of the Tournament Director resulting from any protest under these Regulations, the Team Manager(s) must give written notice to the Tournament Director within sixty (60) minutes after the Tournament Director's decision is published.
+If no such appeal is lodged, the decision of the Tournament Director is final. - 14.10 If an appeal is lodged, the Tournament Director must immediately inform the FIH Representative.
+For tournaments in which there is no FIH Representative see Article 16.12 (below).

-16 APPEAL JURY
+15 APPEAL JURY